RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab04/README.md

     ![04-base-url](images/04-base-url.png)

-1. Leave the `Private Base URL`, `Staging Public Base URL`, and `Production Public Base URL` as it is.
-We will come back to the screen to update the correct values in later Step.
+1. Leave the settings for `Private Base URL`, `Staging Public Base URL`, and `Production Public Base URL` as it is.
+We will come back to the screen to update the correct values in later step.

 1. Scroll down and expand the **MAPPING RULES** section to define the allowed methods on our exposed API.